joaodsmarques/LumberChunker/README.md

 ---

 ### 📚 [GutenQA](https://huggingface.co/datasets/LumberChunker/GutenQA)
-GutenQA consists of book passages manually extracted from Project Gutenberg and subsequently segmented using [LumberChunker](https://github.com/joaodsmarques/LumberChunker).
+GutenQA consists of book passages manually extracted from Project Gutenberg and subsequently segmented using LumberChunker.<br>
-- **100 Public Domain Narrative Books**
-- **30 Question-Answer Pairs per Book**
+It features: **100 Public Domain Narrative Books** and **30 Question-Answer Pairs** per Book.<br>

 The dataset is organized into the following columns:
 - `Book Name`: The title of the book from which the passage is extracted.